I was diagnosed at the age of 3 or 4 years with asthma, which is an allergic reaction to

 known to elicit any reaction by a living organism is to present the organism with some stimulus to

 which the organism can react.
-For the immune system, the required stimulus is an antigen, which is a protein that can be recognized by the T or B lymphocytes
+For the immune system, the required stimulus is an antigen, which is a protein that can be recognized by white blood cells as

-(c)allergens are the antigens involved in allergic reactions, therefore allergens must be non-self
+allergens are the antigens involved in allergic reactions; (d) therefore allergens must be non-self

 proteins (or polypeptide fragments).
 In other words, the allergen triggers are not “almost